JohanVer/freicar_docs/docs/nodes/freicar_agent.md

 ## 2.2.
 SendTrackRequest()
 This function is responsible for sending a `Track` request to chaperone.
 As mentioned in the overview, chaperone is responsible for making sure the agents don't collide.
 Multiple assumptions are made when sending these requests:

 1. The chaperone node is running.
-If not, the track reuqest fails and the node exits.
+If not, the track request fails and the node exits.
 2. The parallel `carla_proxy` node is manually SIGINT'd, if the track request fails for any reason.
 That way [hopefully] the agent is also removed from the simulator.
 Although this is not a serious problem, it helps avoid restarting the simulator every time this node fails.
 3. This node is manually SIGINT'd, if the parallel `carla_prxoy` node crashes for any reason so that a stop-track request can be sent.